Buying a SIM Card or eSIM for Travel in New Zealand

 With Spark, $29 gives you 2GB of data, 200 minutes and texts within New Zealand, plus 100 international calls and texts to various countries, valid for 90 days.

-The $49 package ups the data allowance to 10GB, adds more international calls and texts, and is valid for 90 days.
+The $49 package ups the data allowance to 10GB, adds unlimited calls and texts to NZ and Australia, and doubles the number of calls and texts to other (selected) international destinations.

 While most of the included international calling and text destinations are the same for both companies, there are a few differences.
 Check the exact details beforehand if you plan to call or text back home.

-As with One, you’ll save 15% if you buy your Spark SIM while still airside (shown above), and you’ll get that 1GB of free Wi-Fi per day from what’s left of Spark’s branded hotspots around the country.
+As with One, you’ll save 15% if you buy your Spark SIM while still airside (shown above).

 Both companies have apps to track usage and more, although neither is particularly good.